AI Trail Analysis

 - first-aid kit

-Sturdy hiking shoes with good ankle support are crucial for the rocky sections.
-Always carry enough water and snacks, and a rain jacket is essential due to the unpredictable mountain weather.
-Binoculars can enhance wildlife viewing.
+Sturdy footwear is crucial due to the rocky sections.
+Always carry enough water and snacks, especially for families.
+A rain jacket is a must-have due to the unpredictable mountain weather, and a camera will capture the stunning views and ponies.

 Safety tips⌄